alexbstl/ffp_minvar/README.md

 `shared` folder stores the .so file used by the python package.

-`include` folder contains the heaer file of the algorithm.
+`include` folder contains the header file of the algorithm.

 `src` folder contains the C file of the algorithm.